Leaf, Brush & Yard Waste

-- Open burning shall be constantly attended and supervised by a competent person until the fire is extinguished and is cold.
-The person shall have readily available for use such fire extinguishing equipment as may be necessary for the total control of the fire.
+- Open burning shall be constantly attended and supervised by a competent person until the fire is extinguished and cold.
+The person shall have readily available fire extinguishing equipment, as may be necessary for the total control of the fire.

 - Fires shall not be ignited with flammable or combustible liquids, such as gasoline, kerosene, fuel oil, diesel fuel, etc.

-- All allowed open burning shall be conducted in a safe nuisance free manner, when wind and weather conditions are such as to minimize adverse effects and not create a health hazard or a visibility hazard on roadways, railroads or airfields.
+- All allowed open burning shall be conducted in a safe and nuisance-free manner, when wind and weather conditions are such as to minimize adverse effects and not create a health hazard or a visibility hazard on roadways, railroads, or airfields.

 - Open burning shall be conducted in conformance with all local and state fire protection regulations.

-- Except for barbecue, gas and charcoal grills, no open burning shall be undertaken during periods when either the fire chief or the state department of natural resources has issued a burning ban applicable
+- Except for barbecue, gas, and charcoal grills, no open burning shall be undertaken during periods when either the fire chief or the state department of natural resources has issued a burning ban applicable to the area.

 - No open burning may be conducted on days when the department of natural resources has declared an ozone action day applicable to the County of Racine.